ItsLeon15/mysterium-node-data/README.md

 - Bootstrap
 - Font Awesome

+## Data Source
+The data used in this project was provided by Mysterium Network which can be found [here](https://discovery.mysterium.network/api/v3/proposals).
+The data includes information on Mysterium nodes, such as their location, ISP, ASN, and IP type.
+All data, at the time of this project, was released publicly.

 ## Future Improvements
 While this project was completed within a limited timeframe, there are several improvements that could be made in the future: